Architecture and Components

 Server

-Standard architecture (Premium and community plans)
+Standard architecture (Premium and Community)

 Clients